HolyBlackCat/cpp-tutorials/language/01_intro/05_what_should_i_learn.md

 # Should I learn C++?

-What programming language to choose depends on what you want to create.
+Which programming language to choose depends on what you want to create.

 C++ is a good choice if you want to make games or other apps.
 It's a bad choice if you want to create websites.